-Some of you may well know what cropping is, but a lot of you might not know where to crop or why we crop.
+Some of you may well know what cropping is, but many of you may not know where to crop for the best or why we crop at all.

-Cropping is what we do when we literally want to emphasize our subject in the photo.
-By cropping we can also alter the balance of the image.
-For example, if our subject is bang in the centre of the frame, if we crop in a little from the right and up from the bottom, our subject then will be a little of centre on the right and closer to the bottom of the frame.
+Cropping is what we do when we want to emphasise the subject in our photos.
+By cropping, we can also alter the balance of the image.
+For example, if our subject is bang in the centre of the frame, by cropping, we can alter the position of the subject with the frame.
 But why go to all that bother?
 Why can’t we just leave the subject where it is?
 Alright, alright, for an explanation of that, check out my:

 "Rule of Thirds Explained".

 Cropping is also handy for taking out any little nasties or intrusions that we don’t want to include in our photos.

 But let’s go back to the beginning and I mean right back to even before we actually take the photos in the first place.

 Before you raise your camera, give yourself a second or two to assess the scene and you really should ask yourself these important questions:

 1) How close can I get to my subject?

 2) What is the background like?
 Are there any bright areas?
 Anything that

 does not relate to my subject.
 Can I alter my viewpoint or change to a